 Developing self-control begins at birth and continues across your little one’s entire life.
-It’s critical in helping your baby succeed in school, his or her social environment and overall development.
-It will help your baby learn to cooperate, cope with frustration and resolve conflicts properly.
-When it comes to these skills, it’s your simple day to day interactions as parents that mean the most:
+It’s critical in helping your baby’s social environment, overall development, and to succeed in school.
+It will help your child learn to cooperate, cope with frustration, and solve conflicts properly.
+When it comes to these skills, your simple day to day interactions as parents are the ones that mean the most:

-- For a newborn, it’s all about reassurances, quickly responding when upset, cuddles and comforts.
-Each time your little one has a feeling of discomfort, he or she learns that it will eventually pass.
-With your help, your baby can and will develop the capacity and learn to take time to think, plan, and come up with an adequate response to any challenge.
+- For a newborn, it’s all about reassurances: being quick to respond when they are upset, cuddle and comfort them.
+Each time your little one has a feeling of discomfort, they learn that it will eventually pass.
+With your help, your baby can and will develop the capacity to self-regulate and learn to take time to think, plan, and come up with an adequate response to any challenge.

 - For a growing baby, presenting solutions to a set of rules can make all the difference.
-If for example your little one is playing with something he or she shouldn’t, simply state “This is not a toy, how about you play with this instead?” and by presenting an alternative, your baby is learning good behavior, coping with disappointment while accepting second options or alternative solutions.
+If, for example, your little one is playing with something they shouldn’t, simply state “This is not a toy, how about you play with this instead?”, and by presenting an alternative, your baby is learning good behavior, coping with disappointment, while accepting second options or alternative solutions.

-- With a toddler, each time there’s a strong burst of emotion (almost each day!) a calm explanation can be all it takes for your little one to learn to self-soothe, manage and express his or her emotions in order to make adequate behavioral choices later on!
-Explaining why it’s not a good time of day to eat candy can do wonders instead of simply taking away the candy.
+- With a toddler, each time there’s a strong burst of emotion (almost each day!) a calm explanation can be all it takes for your little one to learn to self-soothe, manage and express their emotions in order to make adequate behavioral choices later on!
+Explaining why it’s not a good time to eat candy can do wonders, instead of simply taking away the candy.

-Behind self-control and self-regulation, a huge amount of thinking skills are playing their part in helping your little one decide exactly on which impulses to act on.
-So even if your child does not follow rules by now (he or she will probably get around to it when he or she hits the 3-year mark), expectations need to be set from an early age.
-Your baby is constantly learning from your cues so be sure to set a clear, rational example early on!
-Want to learn more?
-Visit this links for more information:
+Behind self-control and self-regulation, a huge amount of cognitive skills are playing their part in helping your little one decide exactly on which impulses to act on.
+So, even if your child does not follow rules by now (they will probably get around to it when they hit the 3-year mark), expectations need to be set from an early age.
+Your baby is constantly learning from your cues, so be sure to set a clear, rational example early on!